sajidhamdard/learnjavascript/Interview-Questions-And-Answers/interview-questions-english.md

 The function is wrapped in parentheses to ensure that it is treated as an expression, and then immediately invoked with the `()` at the end.
 Any variables or functions declared inside the IIFE are not visible outside its scope, making it a useful technique for modularizing code.

-### 98. What is closure ?
+### Question 98.
+What is closure ?
 When to use closure?
 What are the benefits of using closure?

 Closure in JavaScript refers to the ability of a function to access variables from its outer lexical environment even after that outer environment has been destroyed.